What Is Numerology? The Complete Beginner's Guide

 Pythagoras founded a school in Croton, a Greek colony in southern Italy.
 His students studied the link between music, math, and the soul.
 They found that musical notes follow number ratios.
 A string cut in half plays a note one octave higher.
 This proved to them that numbers are the hidden order behind all of nature.
 Iamblichus, a later writer, recorded many of these teachings in De Vita Pythagorica.[2]

-Indian Ank Shastra
+Indian Ank Jyotish

 The Modern Revival